uxai/gridlock/README.md

 ```

 ## Foot notes
 I do plan to update with allowing file selection in the future, and maybe easier customisation of the grid dimensions.
+Feedback is always welcome!

 version 1.0